by Richard Dawkins, The Independent

 Cornwell's slighting of my reading list is singled out for special praise by Stanford.
 This is a stock criticism.

 It assumes that there is a serious subject called Theology, which one must study in depth before one can disbelieve in God.
-My own stock reply (Would you need to read learned volumes on Leprechology before disbelieving in leprechauns?)
+My own stock reply (Would you need to read learned volumes on Leprechology before disbelieving in leprechauns?)is now superseded by

 P Z Myers' brilliant satire on the Emperor's New Clothes (Google "Courtier's Reply").